Department of Labor Logo United States Department of Labor

 Advertising, promotions, and marketing managers typically do the following:

-• Work with department heads or staff to discuss topics such as budgets and contracts, marketing plans, and the selection of advertising media
+• Work with department heads or staff to discuss topics such as budgets and contracts, creative vision, marketing plans, and media buying

-• Plan advertising campaigns, including which media to advertise in, such as radio, television, print, online media, and billboards
+• Plan advertising campaigns, including in which media—such as radio, television, or email—to advertise

-• Evaluate the look and feel of websites used in campaigns or layouts, which are sketches or plans for an advertisement
+• Evaluate the look and feel of displays or websites in advertising or marketing campaigns

 • Initiate market research studies and analyze their findings to understand customer and market opportunities for businesses

-• Meet with clients to provide marketing or related advice
+• Meet and strategize with clients to provide marketing or related advice

-• Direct the hiring of advertising, promotions, and marketing staff and oversee their daily activities
+• Direct the hiring and daily activities of advertising, promotions, and marketing staff

 Advertising managers create interest among potential buyers of a product or service.
-They do this for a department, for an entire organization, or on a project basis (referred to as an account).
-Advertising managers work in advertising agencies that put together advertising campaigns for clients, in media firms that sell advertising space or time, and in organizations that advertise heavily.
+They do this for a department, an entire organization, or individual projects (referred to as an account).

-In addition, some advertising managers specialize in a particular field or type of advertising.
-For example, media directors determine the way in which an advertising campaign reaches customers.
-They can use any or all of various media, including radio, television, newspapers, magazines, the Internet, and outdoor signs.
+Some advertising managers specialize in a particular field or type of advertising.
+For example, media directors determine the way in which an advertising campaign reaches customers, whether through radio, television, or various other media.
+Account executives have a different focus: they oversee client accounts but do not develop or supervise advertising projects themselves.

 Work Environment About this section